Child Custody & Military Divorce

 Understanding Family Care Plans

 Military members with children face a variety of complicated child custody issues, especially if they are divorced or separated.
 Military service can affect your child custody plan in a number of ways.
 For instance: frequent relocation may force service members to give up custody of their child.
-Additionally, deployment might cause the parent to temporarily yield custody of the child, only find a difficult child custody battle waiting when he/she returns home.
+Additionally, deployment might cause the parent to temporarily yield custody of the child, only to find a difficult child custody battle waiting when he/she returns home.
 Sometimes, military service members establish a "Family Care Plan" to protect their rights as custodial parents.

 Family Care Plans can help avoid these problems by delineating who will take care of your child or children when you are deployed or relocated.
 The plan can list temporary caregivers (if you are deployed without notice) and long-term childcare providers, if needed.
 Some parents are required to create a Family Care Plan.
 If you are a single parent, in a dual-military marriage, primarily responsible for a dependent, the military will require you to establish a Family Care Plan.
 Although the plan is not limited to divorced couples, it may be useful if you are a divorced parent.